30-day delay means the time to be ready for next storm is now

 LITTLE ROCK – Arkansas Insurance Commissioner Allen Kerr today released the following statement urging Arkansans to use this week of rain in the Natural State as a call to look into purchasing flood insurance to protect themselves and their property:

-“As spring is in full swing, Arkansas is again seeing heavy rains in the forecast this week.
-With several inches of rain expected to fall on the Natural State, this week should be a good reminder of why it is important to purchase flood insurance.
-Because of the 30-day delay between the date of purchase of a flood policy to when it takes affect, purchasing a plan today will not cover any flood damage incurred this week.
-I strongly urge Arkansans to take the time today to protect themselves for the next severe weather event.”
+“If you do not have flood insurance today, this week should be a good reminder of why it is important to obtain a policy for peace of mind.
+Because of the 30-day delay between the date of purchase of a flood policy to when it takes affect, I strongly urge Arkansans to take the time today to protect themselves for the next severe weather event.”

 Floods are not covered on a typical homeowners or renter’s policy.
 Flood insurance can be obtained via the National Flood Insurance Program (NFIP) through the Federal Emergency Management Agency (FEMA).
 Arkansans should visit http://FloodSmart.gov to determine whether their community participates in the NFIP, and to find an agent.